nspcc-dev/neofs-aio/README.md

 be just one instance of a service of each type, hence it is suitable for development purposes only and not recommended for production use.
 Included into the image:
- * NeoFS inner ring node with internal consensus
+ * NeoFS inner ring node with internal consensus, port 30333 exposed for JSON-RPC
- * NeoFS storage node
+ * NeoFS storage node, port 8080 open for gRPC and port 16513 for control service
- * NeoFS REST gateway
+ * NeoFS REST gateway, available via port 8090
- * NeoFS S3 gateway
+ * NeoFS S3 gateway, available via port 9000

 # Server requirements